Research Grant

 Her research reveals a woman who fought for social justice all her life.
 With friends and colleagues, Janet Fraser helped found the Labour Party and worked throughout her life to further its activities.
 She lobbied for women’s right to stand for Parliament and then supported others to do so.

-The FoTL Research Grant will provide Hilary Stace with time and resources to continue to work through the substantial body of relevant material held at the Turnbull and beyond, and to publish a book.
+The FoTL Research Grant provides Hilary Stace with time and resources to continue to work through the substantial body of relevant material held at the Turnbull and beyond, and to publish a book.

 The FoTL Research Grant was established in 2003 from income derived from two large bequests, by David Bilbrough and Wesley (Bill) Secker.
-Thanks to generous Centennial donations from members, the grant was increased to $20,000 three years ago.
-Twenty-two research grants have been awarded since 2003.
+Thanks to generous Centennial donations from members, the grant was increased to $20,000 in 2020.
+Twenty-four research grants have been awarded since 2003.

 The 2022 Research Grant was shared between two researchers: